I take this opportunity to mention the Watchtower study of today March 15 –

 burn up his enemies."
 (Eph.
 5:15-17; Heb.
 10:26,27; NIRV)

-Are there any who have lived in the past but will not benefit from the
+Are there any who have lived in the past that will not return in the

 resurrection of the "unrighteous"?
-Any person who knowingly and
+Anyone who knowingly and

-willfully rejected the ransom in this system will not benefit from the
+deliberately rejected the ransom will not benefit from the

 ordinary value the blood of the covenant by which he was sanctified, and who has